 Jewish brothers in Nazi-occupied Eastern Europe escape into the Belarussian forests, where they join Russian resistance fighters, and endeavor to build a village, in order to protect themselves and about one thousand Jewish non-combatants.

 After earning 00 status and a licence to kill, Secret Agent James Bond sets out on his first mission as 007.
 Bond must defeat a private banker funding terrorists in a high-stakes game of poker at Casino Royale, Montenegro.

-A successful cocaine dealer, who has earned a respected place among England's Mafia elite, plans an early retirement from the business.
-However, big boss Jimmy Price hands down a tough assignment: find Charlotte Ryder, the missing rich princess daughter of Jimmy's old pal Edward, a powerful construction business player and gossip papers socialite.
-Complicating matters are two million pounds' worth of Grade A ecstasy, a brutal Serbian gang and a whole series of double crossings.
-The title "LAYER CAKE" refers to the layers or levels anyone in business goes through in rising to the top.
+A successful cocaine dealer, who has earned a respected place amongst England's Mafia elite, plans an early retirement from the business.
+However, big boss Jimmy Price (Kenneth Cranham) hands down a tough assignment: find Charlie Ryder (Nathalie Lunghi), the missing rich Princess daughter of Jimmy's old pal Eddie Temple (Sir Michael Gambon), a powerful construction business player and gossip papers socialite.
+Complicating matters are two million pounds' worth of Grade "A" ecstasy, a brutal Serbian gang, and a whole series of double crossings.
+The title "Layer Cake" refers to the layers or levels anyone in business goes through in rising to the top.
 What is revealed is a modern underworld where the rules have changed.
-There are no 'codes', or 'families' and respect lasts as long as a line.
-Not knowing who he can trust, he has to use all his 'savvy', 'telling' and skills which make him one of the best, to escape his own.
-The ultimate last job, a love interest called Tammy, and an international drug ring threaten to draw him back into the 'cake mix'....Written by
+There are no "codes", or "families", and respect lasts as long as a line.
+Not knowing who he can trust, he has to use all of his "savvy", "telling", and skills which make him one of the best, to escape his own.
+The ultimate last job, a love interest called Tammy (Sienna ...

 157 of 193 people found this review helpful.